bao-project/bao-docs/source/development/contributing.rst

 ``.github/workflows`` directory.
 The :ref:`CI repository <ci_repo>` contains a
 number of templates as well as further instructions on how to set it up.

-Here are a few workflows a maintainer should add to the repository's CI:
+Here are a few workflows a **maintainer** should add to the repository's CI:

-* commit message linting: apply gitlint to verify all the pull-requests' commit messages follow the conventional commit style;
+* commit message linting: apply gitlint to verify all the PRs' commit messages follow the conventional commit style;
 * copyright and license check: making sure all files have the necessary license and copyright information;